Blockchain-Technology-Lab/consensus-decentralization/README.md

 # Pooling Analysis

-This repository provides scripts for analyzing pooling behavior of various blockchains.
+This repository provides a tool for analyzing pooling behavior of various blockchains and measuring their subsequent decentralization levels.

-Currently, the supported cryptocurrencies are:
+Currently, the supported chains are:
 - Bitcoin
 - Bitcoin Cash
 - Cardano